 Recently signed Melbourne based “post-punk inspired hip-hop” artist Grey Ghost hit the Espy over the weekend, dragging along a few closely connected local bands in the process.
-Opener Electric Opera and main support Private Life feature members of Grey Ghost frontman Jeremedy’s now disbanded The Melodics and Good vs Evil is the new project for Jack Weaving (front man for Dukes of Windsor) - produced by Grey Ghost producer and live band member Matik.
+Opener Electric Opera and main support Private Life feature members of Grey Ghost frontman Jeremedy’s now disbanded The Melodics and Cash For Gold is the new project for Jack Weaving (front man for Dukes of Windsor) - produced by Grey Ghost producer and live band member Matik.
 Check them all out if you haven’t already.

 Grey Ghost - Black Ghost Gold Chain